yhuacode/pmrace-vagrant/EXPERIMENTS.md

 ## Description

 The following instructions assume that experiments (and all commands) are run in the started VM.
-Please refer to previous [documentation](./README.md) for the VM construction.
+Please refer to previous [documentation](./README.md) for the VM construction and the building of PMRace.

 ## Things Need to Know Before Evaluation

 - Different experiments should not be run simultaneously.
 Otherwise, unexpected errors may occur.
 For instance, running experiments 2 and 3 simultaneously in two ssh sessions may cause unexpected errors due to the requirement for different `libPMRaceHook.so`.
 A recommended way for the artifact evaluation is to run these experiments one by one in order.
 If a failure occurs and causes an unexpected crash, please first re-run corresponding experiment.
-If the failure still exists, please contact us.
+If the failure still exists, please raise an issue or contact us.

 - Due to the hardware limits of VM, experiments 1 and 2 use a small scale of seeds by default.
 The number of concurrent worker processes for fuzzing is limited to 4 (the paper's results used 13 worker processes by default).
 Hence, the performance results and number of inconsistencies may be different.